tschanzvera/PacMen-Exercise/README.md

 ## Description

-Factory for making pacmen
+Factory for making pacmen.
-You are given a starter.html code.
+I was given a starter.html code that I had to modify.
+When button "make one" is clicked a pacman is added.
-When button "make one" is pressed you need to complete the code to position the new pacman image and add it to the "game" div.
+When the button "start game" is clicked the pacMen start to move.
+I had to position the new pacman image and add it to the "game" div.
 It is then added to the array of pacmen, which keeps track of the position and velocity of each pacman.
-You also need to make each pacman bounce off any wall it hits.
+I also needed to make each pacman bounce off any wall it hits.
+I made the pacMen different sizes and also made them turn when they bounced off the wall.
-Start by getting at least one pacman positioned and viewable.

 <img src="images/PacMan1.png">